Mira0507/custom_refgenome/README.md

 # Building custom reference genome for single cell RNA-seq analysis using `cellranger`

 2022-08-19
 Mira Sohn

-This workflow demonstrates how to build custom reference genome for analyzing expression of the human transgene p53-R280K in transgenic mice.
-It will be slightly modified from the guide [Creating a Reference Package with cellranger mkref](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/advanced/references) provided by 10X genomics.
+This workflow demonstrates how to build custom reference genome for analyzing expression of the human transgene p53-R280K in transgenic mice. p53 (TP53) is a tumor suppressor gene having 80% identical cDNA sequences between human and mouse.
+This approach started from a question whether it's possible to distinguish human transgene p53 and mouse endogenous p53 in a scRNA-seq analysis.

+This workflow will be a slightly modified version of the guide [Creating a Reference Package with cellranger mkref](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/advanced/references) provided by 10X genomics.
 Here, description about about how to install `cellranger` will be skipped.
 Visit [Cell Ranger Installation](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/installation) if you need to install the software.

 Due to the fact that `cellranger` utilizes [`STAR`](https://github.com/alexdobin/STAR) to build reference index files and align reads to reference genome, genome fasta and annotation GTF files are needed as input, which is identical to what `STAR --runMode genomeGenerate` requires.